Shooting victim knocks on person’s front door

-DAYTON, Ohio (WDTN) — A person called 911 after they say a male suffering from a gunshot wound showed up at their door.
+DAYTON, Ohio (WDTN) — A person called 911 after they say a male with a gunshot wound showed up at their door.

 A man is in the hospital after being shot on the 700 block of Elberon Avenue just after midnight Sunday in Dayton.